Swallow in a dream in swift low flight with forking tail in morning air

 Ask yourself: “Are there ‘first swallows’ in my life right now — signs that the winter is ending and something good is returning?
 What are they?”

 Astrological note: A spring swallow evokes Mars or the Sun transiting through the 1st house, or Jupiter transiting through the Ascendant.
-Aries and Leo with a strong, vernal Mars carry this image of returning life.
+Aries and Leos with a strong, vernal Mars carry this image of returning life.
 If Jupiter is now entering your 1st house — spring has begun inside you.

 He hops.
 Chirps.
 Looks for crumbs.
 Simply lives — busily, without pretension, with his small joy.
 Something cozy in him.

 We often live in anticipation of something large: a great joy, a great success, a great change.
 Meanwhile the sparrow chirps right now — because he found a crumb.
 And that is enough.
+The same modest, palm-sized aliveness, traded fur for feathers and asked daily care of you, appears in dreams of a small pet in your hands — where what was a passing chirp becomes a small steady commitment.

 Through this image, your unconscious gently asks: where in your life, right now, is there a small sparrow-joy that you are walking past, while waiting for something big?